エピソード

 Welcome back to the Sunday Service with Church and Vickers - we hope you’ve all had a peaceful cricketing week.

-A huge thank you to Steve Coulson for joining us on this week's episode, and we will look forward to reconnecting this summer.
+A huge thank you to Vic Demain for joining us on this week's show for an incredibly insightful conversation - we hope to catch up with him (time permitting!) this summer.

 If you have liked this episode of Sunday Service, please make sure to rate and review us, and share us on social media platforms.